michael-sumner/go-make-things/content/articles/2017-10-04-adding-an-element-to-the-end-of-a-set-of-elements-with-vanilla-javascript.md

 - Code
 - JavaScript
 date: '2017-10-04'
+permalink: /adding-an-element-to-the-end-of-a-set-of-elements-with-vanilla-javascript/
 title: Adding an element to the end of a set of elements with vanilla JavaScript
+url: /2017/10/04/adding-an-element-to-the-end-of-a-set-of-elements-with-vanilla-javascript
 ---

-Yesterday, we looked at [how to insert an element to the beginning of a set elements](/adding-an-element-to-the-beginning-of-a-set-of-elements-with-vanilla-javascript/) inside a shared parent with vanilla JS.
+Yesterday, we looked at [how to insert an element to the beginning of a set elements](https://gomakethings.com/adding-an-element-to-the-beginning-of-a-set-of-elements-with-vanilla-javascript/) inside a shared parent with vanilla JS.
 Today, let's look at how to add elements to the *end* of a set of elements.

 Just like yesterday, we’re going to look at two ways to do this: